My very first real estate transaction began in March but closed in May of 2004.

 He came back after about an hour and off we went.
 I remember he smelled strongly of onions after lunch and I asked him what he’d eaten.
 “Egg salad sandwich,” he said.
 To this day, I’ve never had onion in an egg salad sandwich.

 We looked at houses for an hour or so, then I went back to the office, gathered up my stuff and went to donate blood.
 I regularly donate blood, and I liked how my new career in real estate enabled me to go do that whenever I felt like it.

-Well, perhaps due to the no-time-for-lunch, I felt woozy and nauseated immediately after giving blood.
+Well, perhaps due to skipping lunch, I felt woozy and nauseated immediately after giving blood.
 When that happens, the Red Cross workers and volunteers make you sit for an extended period of time to make sure you’ve recovered fully.
 I didn’t have time for that!
 I was going to be late to show the buyer the house on Perkins!

-I arrived at the house, which had been re-possessed by the bank and then was placed on the market after the bank had someone out to evaluate the condition and make only critically necessary repairs.
+I arrived at the house, which had been repossessed by the bank and placed on the market after the bank sent someone out to evaluate the condition and make only critical repairs.
 This particular home had been used as a meth lab at one point, and when the bank inspector came out to look at the property, he’d fallen through a hole in the floor of the master bathroom.

 I didn’t think there was any way these new clients would like this house.
 There was a board nailed over a hole in the floor!
 It had been a meth lab!
 It was in very sorry shape!

 But they loved it!
 I wrote up an offer the next day, we anxiously awaited news from the bank, and finally, my very first sale closed.

 The commission amount was $1,950.
 I was on a 60/40 split with my brokerage, so I would keep 60%, they would keep 40%.
 That brings us down to $1,170.
 Subtract further the costs of working in an office, errors and omission insurance and other assorted fees, and I was left with $457.53.